maxwell-carmichael/ai_projects/pa3report.md

 ###### Maxwell Carmichael
-###### COSC.076.01 PA3
-###### Fall 2020

 ## Introduction
-In this programming assignment, we took a python chess package and created algorithms which, given a game board, returned the best possible move under computationally-limited restrictions.
+In this project, we took a python chess package and created algorithms which, given a game board, returned the best possible move under computationally-limited restrictions.
 Overall, the algorithms I implemented were a success, in that no obviously irrational moves were taken, and intelligent pin opportunities and guaranteed checkmates were always acted upon.

 ## Description
 #### Evaluation function